 python-compat, see also Continuing to use compat runtimes.

 - During the upgrade, consider making changes to use new features.

 the new version of your app to App Engine.

 For example, from the root directory of your app where your

 Continuing to use compat runtimes

-who cannot upgrade to a supported runtime, you can continue to use a runtime
+December 15, 2017.
+However, you can continue to use a runtime in the flexible

-that is compatible with the App Engine standard APIs,
+environment that is compatible with the App Engine standard APIs, such as

-To run an application on a compat runtime on
+To run an application on a compat runtime using the

 - Fill out this form.